alexanderbazhenoff/scripts-pipelines-and-tiny-tools/bareos-scripts/readme.md

 Set all voluems in defined pool to "purged" state.
 Set your `$poolname` inside the script and run.

 ### remove_purged_volumes.sh
-Removes all voluems physically from the disk which is in 'purged' state.
+Removes all voluems physically from the disk which are in 'purged' state.